daniharsh28/HotelBooking-System-using-Mutithreading/README.md

 # HotelBooking-System-using-Mutithreading
-Developed a Hotel-Booking application, where Hotel-Supplier threads will randomly generate prices, if the price is less than the price generated before, it will fire an event which will notify Travel Agency thread and Travel-Agency thread will encrypt the order and put it in the multicell buffer.
+Hotel-Booking application, where Hotel-Supplier threads will randomly generate prices, if the price is less than the price generated before, it will fire an event which will notify Travel Agency thread and Travel-Agency thread will encrypt the order and put it in the multicell buffer.

 Hotel-Supplier will calculate the price based on the order and send the confirmation to Travel-Agency thread.